 To begin with, you will need to verify every version (that is http://, http://www, https://, or https://www) of each site on the google search console.
 Also, identify all the sub-domains, if any.

 Crawl the entire site.
 You can use different tools available online for this purpose.
-This will help you identify all the possible URLs, and makes a list of them.
+This will help you identify all the possible URLs and make a list of them.
 You will need it later.

 Using 301 Permanent Redirects, redirect from the old domain name to the new domain name.